Apply Online - LL.M. Masters of U.S. Law

 Please review the following information carefully:

-You may apply through the Law school Admission Council’s (“LSAC”) Credential Assembly Service.
+You may apply through the Law School Admission Council (“LSAC”) Credential Assembly Service.
 If you do not already have an LL.M.
 Credential Assembly Service account with LSAC, please fill out this form on LSAC’s website.
-Please note: the LSAC Document Assembly Fee is $75.
-You do not need to select the International Evaluation Service, nor do you need to submit transcripts to LSAC, since you will need to obtain a separate transcript evaluation, as described below.
+Please note: You should only order two items from LSAC: (1) the LSAC Document Assembly Service and (2) the LSAC Individual Law School Report.
+The LSAC Document Assembly Service fee is $75 and the LSAC Individual Law School Report fee is $28.
+Therefore, LSAC should charge you a total of $103.
+You should not order the International Evaluation Service, nor do you need to submit transcripts to LSAC because you need to obtain a separate transcript evaluation, as described below.

-You will need to have your law school transcript authenticated and evaluated by an agency approved by the California Bar.
-Please view the PDF file located below for a list of approved agencies and their contact information.
-You must obtain a course-by-course evaluation if you use one of the agencies listed on this link: http://admissions.calbar.ca.gov/LinkClick.aspx?fileticket=OgOziIjuAfI%3D
+You need to have your law school transcript authenticated and evaluated by an agency approved by the California Bar.
+Please view the PDF file below for a list of approved agencies and their contact information.
+You must obtain a course-by-course transcript evaluation if you use one of the agencies listed at this link: http://admissions.calbar.ca.gov/LinkClick.aspx?fileticket=OgOziIjuAfI%3D

-You must submit the following five documents in support of your application to Coastal Law’s LL.M. program on or before the application deadline: (1) application; (2) C.V.; (3) brief personal statement; (4) a TOEFL or IELTS score (non-native English speakers only - see exceptions below); (5) evaluation of your official, authenticated law school transcript.
+You must submit the following five documents in support of your application to Florida Coastal School of Law’s U.S. Law LL.M. program on or before the application deadline: (1) application; (2) C.V.; (3) brief personal statement; (4) TOEFL or IELTS score (non-native English speakers only - see exceptions below); (5) evaluation of your official, authenticated law school transcript.
 (Please see the above link to a list of California Bar-approved credential evaluation agencies.)